Performance & Parallelization¶

 Warning

-Imports are cached in incremental mode, meaning that if the content of one of your imported file has changed, it will not be taken into account unless you restart the server.
+Imports are cached in incremental mode, meaning that if the content of one of the imported files has changed, it will not be taken into account unless the server is restarted.

 Note